bradleyherrin/ubiquiti-auto-provisioning/README.md

 ```

 #### Configurations
 The filenames should match the dictionaries in edgeswitch.py, edgerouter.py, and airmax.py.
-The filetype depends on the device.
-* Switch - *.cfg*
-* Router - *under construction*
-* AP - *under construction*
+The filetype isn't crucial, but to make it easier to find, I would suggest saving all configs as `[filename].cfg`.

 #### Firmware
 Firmware should be downloaded directly from https://www.ubnt.com/download/.
 The filenames should remain completely unchanged.
 There should be no more than one firmware version per model type.
 This means "ES-eswh.v1.7.4..." and "ES-eswh.v1.8.1..." both cannot be located in the same folder